 If you think you need other boots, be my guest.
 Here's my thoughts on pretty much the whole selection.

 Berserker's Greaves can be good if you need AS, this build already has a lot but it's not maxed so there is room for more AS.
-Boots of Mobility might also be a decent choice, they'll help you get back to the front faster, escape wise they're less useful though.
+Mobility Boots might also be a decent choice, they'll help you get back to the front faster, escape wise they're less useful though.
 Of course we also have the most used boots, Mercury's Treads, I think you should only get them if your opponents are CC heavy, you're not a tank so if you get trapped you'll die anyway, you should try to stay out of range and focus on 1v1 situations or where the enemy certainly won't focus you (aka when the tank initiates properly).
 Ninja Tabi, honestly I don't see much use for them on Kayle, you're better off running away then hoping to dodge anything.
 Ionian Boots of Lucidity are pretty good as well and help you get that max CDR, but if you have the runes and masteries as shown above you will max out your CDR anyway so you're better off with a different pair of boots.
 If you don't have the masteries and runes shown above they can be a good choice as Nashor's Tooth + Ionian Boots of Lucidity = 40% CDR.

 And last but not least Sorcerer's Shoes, tough you'll be shredding mres like crazy these can help early game and helps to get those though tanks to 0 mres.

-After Boots of Speed and Fiendish Codex you finish your boots first and then continue with Nashor's Tooth.
+After Boots and Fiendish Codex you finish your boots first and then continue with Nashor's Tooth.
 The reason I get Nashor's Tooth so early is because it gives you a lot of what you need now.
 It gives some nice AS, all important mana regen, AP and even CDR!
 That means you can use your abilities faster and more often and they'll hit harder.
 If you got the masteries and runes advised by this build then you should max out your CDR at level 18 and have between 35% and 40% CDR before level 18.
 That should be more then enough to use your abilities whenever you need them, assuming you don't run out of mana.